Managing dairy shed effluent

 Appropriate farm investigations may be required before developing the plan to ensure the effluent system options being considered suit the farm variables and management.

-Plans can be developed by contacting the DEPI offices listed below or by contacting Mr Scott McDonald at DEPI Echuca to obtain a listed of qualified service agents.
+Plans can be developed by contacting the DEDJTR offices listed below or by contacting Mr Scott McDonald at DEDJTR Echuca to obtain a listed of qualified service agents.

 Effluent system choice